HardlyDifficult/Tutorials/Chapter1.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

 AutoSave is a script which will only run while testing in the Unity Editor.
-Everytime you hit play, the scene and project will save just before play begins.
+Every time you hit play, the scene and project will save just before play begins.

 You can confirm the save is working by noting the * in Unity's title.
-This * indicates unsaved changes and should now go away everytime you click play.
+This * indicates unsaved changes and should now go away every time you click play.

 <hr></details>
 <details><summary>What about performance?</summary>